 Mr. Malliki (interpretation): Thank you, Mr. Speaker. (interpretation ends) It is quite clear that the price of these baskets of goods have steadily increased since 2019.
-From what we read in the media, the costs will continue to rise living in the north where we rely on expensive air transportation for many of the goods, which also adds to the costs.
+From what we read in the media, costs will continue to rise.
+Living in the north, we rely on expensive air transportation for many of those goods, which also adds to their cost.

-When will the minister commit to introducing Income Assistance basic allowance regulations as soon possible to be fully taken into account the increase to the cost of living in Nunavut? (interpretation) Thank you, Mr. Speaker.
+Will the minister commit to introducing income assistance basic allowance regulations as soon as possible to fully take into account increases in the cost of living in Nunavut? (interpretation) Thank you, Mr. Speaker.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 Thank you for the question. (interpretation ends) We had our annual roundtable meetings back in June, and that is our working relationship with the Department of Family Services and Nunavut Tunngavik Incorporated.
 We talk about poverty reduction in the territory.
 The food basket is also mentioned a lot in the survey that was done within the department.
 We do recognize the cost of food is increasing, and it has risen quite a bit.

-Those are things that we are working on, in terms of how we can provide supports within the community level, as well as non-profit societies, and also the income assistance benefits that we are looking at, at this moment.
+Those are things that we are working on in terms of how we can provide supports within the community level, as well as non-profit societies, and also the income assistance benefits that we are looking at, at this moment.
 I would say within the springtime we would know more about what that report will forward after our survey. (interpretation) Thank you, Mr. Speaker.